yogeshkarna/SDP-Meta-level-control-SS20/README.md

 * Matplotlib (3.2.2)

 ### User Installation
-The class MLC, given in MetaMLC.py is a stand-alone class which can imported and used as per needed along with any anytime algorithm.
+The class MetaLevelControl, given in MLC.py is a stand-alone class which can imported and used as per needed along with any anytime algorithm.

 ## Development